md-mohaiminul/VideoRecap/README.md

 bash scripts/extract_features_videos.sh
 ```

-## Train VideoReCap Model
+## Train Video ReCap Model

-VideoReCap is a recursive model for hierarchical video captioning that uses captions generated at the previous level as input for the current hierarchy.
-We train VideoReCap utilizing the following curriculum learning strategy.
+Video ReCap is a recursive model for hierarchical video captioning that uses captions generated at the previous level as input for the current hierarchy.
+We train Video ReCap utilizing the following curriculum learning strategy.

 1. First, train for 5 epochs using the clip captions data.
 ```bash